OpenEvalProject/evals/manuscripts/elife-13662/v2/manuscript.md

 Agonist binding also induces the formation of a novel homodimer interface between the CR domains that covers approximately 1200 Å2 of solvent accessible surface area (site VI) (Figure 3B).
 The CR-CR interactions are mediated by two β-strands and their connecting loop from each subunit.
 Key contacts include two cross-subunit hydrogen bonds (T560, E558), hydrophobic contacts (I554, P569), and electrostatic interactions (R551).
 Among these, R551K is a known disease-causing mutation that reduced the receptor response (Hendy et al., 2009; Toke et al., 2007) (Figure 3C).

-## Amino acid recognition
+### Amino acid recognition

-In the active structure, the amino acid L-Trp is bound at the interdomain cleft of the VFT module, in agreement with previous mutational data (
+In the active structure, the amino acid L-Trp is bound at the interdomain cleft of the VFT module, in agreement with previous mutational data (Mun et al., 2005; Mun et al., 2004; Zhang et al., 2014, 2002) (Figure 4A; Figure 4—figure supplement 1).
+L-Trp facilitates extracellular domain closure of CaSR by contacting both LB1 and LB2 domains of the VFT module (Figure 4B,C; Figure 4—figure supplement 1).
+The interactions between CaSR ECD and L-Trp are primarily mediated by hydrogen bonds.
+(1) The carboxylic acid group of L-Trp forms hydrogen bonds through both oxygen atoms with LB1 residues S147, A168, and S170.
+(2) The backbone nitrogen of L-Trp is hydrogen-bonded to A168 and S170 of LB1 domain.
+(3) The indole nitrogen of L-Trp forms two hydrogen bonds with E297 of LB2 domain.
+(4) L-Trp is engaged in hydrophobic contacts with both LB1 and LB2 residues including W70, T145, Y218, and A298.
+The extensive contacts between backbone atoms of L-Trp and the receptor suggest that other amino acids may bind to CaSR in a similar fashion to induce domain closure.

 ![Figure 4.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig4-v2.jpg)

 **Figure 4.:** (A) Molecular surface of a L-Trp-bound CaSR ECD protomer in the active structure.
 L-Trp is displayed as a space-filling model.
 (B) Specific contacts between CaSR ECD (gray) and L-Trp (yellow).
 Mesh represents the final 2Fo-Fc electron density map contoured at 1σ.
 Hydrogen bonds are represented by dashed lines.
 (C) Schematic diagram of the interactions between CaSR ECD and bound L-Trp.
 Selected contacts are highlighted; hydrogen bonds, dashed lines; hydrophobic contacts, wiggled lines.
 (D) Dose-response curves of nonradioactive L-Trp inhibiting [3H]-L-Trp binding to CaSR ECD in the presence of 0 mM or 2 mM Ca2+.
 (E–F) Dose-dependent L-Trp-induced intracellular Ca2+ mobilization at various extracellular Ca2+ concentrations in cells stably expressing CaSR.
 (E) Effect of increments of L-Trp (final concentrations: 0.1, 0.2, 0.5, 1.0, 2.0, 5.0, 10, 20 mM) in the presence of 1.5 mM extracellular Ca2+.
 The experiments were followed by an exposure to 0.5 mM extracellular Ca2+ to demonstrate reversibility of the L-Trp-induced intracellular Ca2+ oscillation, and a later exposure to 8 mM extracellular Ca2+ to demonstrate the maximal response.
 (F) Integrated response curves of L-Trp at 0.5, 1.5, and 2.5 mM Ca2+.
 Intracellular Ca2+ responses are presented in integrated response units (IRUs, F340/F380.min).
 (G) Effect of L-Trp on Ca2+-stimulated intracellular Ca2+ mobilization in cells transiently expressing wt CaSR.
 (H–L) Dose-dependent Ca2+-stimulated IP accumulation in cells transiently expressing wild-type or mutant CaSR.
 Naturally-occurring inactivating mutations Y218S and E297K are located at the L-Trp binding site.
-The single mutations T145I, S147A, and S170A were designed based on structure to disrupt L-Trp recognition.DOI: http://dx.doi.org/10.7554/eLife.13662.013
+The single mutations T145I, S147A, and S170A were designed based on structure to disrupt L-Trp recognition.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** (A) Molecular surface of L-Trp-bound CaSR ECD homodimer.
 L-Trp is displayed as a space filling model.
 (B, C) Specific contacts between CaSR ECD (gray) and L-Trp (yellow) within each protomer of the active structure.
 Mesh represents the final 2Fo-Fc electron density map contoured at 1σ.
 Hydrogen bonds are represented by black dashed lines.
 (D) Superposition of the L-Trp-binding site in CaSR (gray) and Glu-binding site in mGluR1 (cyan).
-Agonist-binding residues that are located at the same locations of the two receptor structures are highlighted.DOI: http://dx.doi.org/10.7554/eLife.13662.014
+Agonist-binding residues that are located at the same locations of the two receptor structures are highlighted.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig4-figsupp2-v2.jpg)

 **Figure 4—figure supplement 2.:** (A) Active-state structure of CaSR ECD homodimer showing unexplained electron density at the interdomain crevice of each protomer when crystals of CaSR ECD were grown in the presence of 10 mM Ca2+ and absence of any additional L-amino acids.
 (B, C) Close-up view of the region surrounding the extra density.
-Mesh represents a 2Fo-Fc electron density map contoured at 1σ.DOI: http://dx.doi.org/10.7554/eLife.13662.015
+Mesh represents a 2Fo-Fc electron density map contoured at 1σ.

 We measured the direct interaction between L-Trp and CaSR ECD by scintillation proximity assay (SPA) (Quick and Javitch, 2007) (Figure 4D).
 CaSR ECD exhibited binding of [3H]-L-Trp in the absence and presence of Ca2+.
 Isotope dilution of [3H]-L-Trp with nonradioactive L-Trp led to a displacement of [3H]-L-Trp in a concentration-dependent manner.
 The addition of 2 mM Ca2+ increased the amount of L-Trp bound to CaSR ECD at any given concentration, suggesting that extracellular Ca2+ enhances L-Trp binding, possibly by affecting the L-Trp-binding affinity and kinetics of CaSR.
 The half-maximal inhibitory concentration of L-Trp (IC50, concentration at which 50% displacement of [3H]-L-Trp was observed) was approximately 2 mM regardless of whether the experiment was performed in the absence (2.11 ± 0.72 mM) or presence (2.04 ± 0.10 mM) of 2 mM Ca2+.
 Nevertheless, the binding affinity of L-Trp to CaSR ECD with and without Ca2+ may still differ as it depends on the concentration and binding affinity of the radiolabeled ligand.
 Further studies are needed to characterize the effect of Ca2+ on L-amino acid binding at the orthosteric agonist site of CaSR.